 Commercial flights are resuming on a country-by-country basis, subject to coordination with the Ministry of Health.
 Contact your airline for the latest information on the status of your flight.

-The Turkish Government has introduced measures to limit the spread of COVID-19, and while some restrictions may be relaxed, they could be reintroduced with little notice.
+The Turkish Government has introduced measures to limit the spread of COVID-19, and further restrictions may be reintroduced with little notice.